-[&]quot;Base year" refers to the base year under the Kyoto Protocol, which is 1990 for CO2, CH4 and N2O and 1995 for HFCs, PFCs, SF6 and NF3.
+a "Base year" refers to the base year under the Kyoto Protocol, which is 1990 for $CO_2$ , $CH_4$ and $N_2O$ and 1995 for HFCs, PFCs, SF6 and NF3.
 Latvia has not elected any activities under Article 3, paragraph 4, of the Kyoto Protocol.
-For activities under Article 3, paragraph 4, only the inventory years of the commitment period must be reported.
+For activities under Article 3, paragraph 3, of the Kyoto Protocol and forest management under Article 3, paragraph 4, only the inventory years of the commitment period must be reported.

-^b Values in this table include emissions on lands subject to natural disturbances, if applicable.
+b Values in this table include emissions on lands subject to natural disturbances, if applicable.

-^c The value reported in this column refers to 1990.
+c The value reported in this column refers to 1990.